baadjis/peoplecounter/readme.md

 ## Next todos

-In the future we wil add:
+In the future we will add:

-* a register/login sytem
+* a register/login system

 * a ui for sensor configuration(add and update,delete)